aurelido/csv-parser/README.md

 # csv-parser

 csv-parser is a system which is be able to read a folder with CSV files and order all included records by configured options.
+It is importand that you have no creata a specific Class to cast data, to be more configurable and flexible, it only manages String arrays.
+More fields could be added without coding.
 ### Version
 1.0